rei-koshka/deploy-actions-runners/README.md

 ## How to use

+1. Add topic `self-hosted-runner` for each of your repositories that you want to get a runner.

-1. Clone this repository to a host instance:
+2. Clone this repository to a host instance:

    ```bash
    git clone git@github.com:Danand/deploy-actions-runners.git
    ```

-2. Set executable permission for the script:
+3. Set executable permission for the script:

    ```bash
    chmod +x ./create-runners.sh
    ```

-3. Run the script:
+4. Run the script:

    ```bash
    echo "${YOUR_GITHUB_PAT_HERE}" | \